Join the Footliters Traveling Playhouse Team

 Casting Call - Children’s Theatre Teaching Artists

 Footliters Traveling Playhouse is a new touring program of Young Footliters Youth Theatre at the Coralville Center for the Performing Arts.
-Together with master teaching artists, we're creating engaging theatre experiences for students across Iowa.
+Together with master teaching artists, we're creating theatre experiences for students across Iowa.
 Our week-long camps are open to students of all backgrounds, experience levels, and training.

 Who We Are Seeking